Fabio3rs/my-cpp-repl-study/README.md

 ## Conclusion

-This implementation represents a groundbreaking approach to C++ REPL design that combines native code execution with sophisticated error handling and debugging capabilities.
-The system demonstrates advanced knowledge of:
+This C++ REPL implementation combines native code execution with error handling and debugging capabilities.
+The system uses:

 - Operating system signal handling and exception mechanisms
 - Assembly-level programming and register management